 Dependent children cannot accompany Working Holiday Visa holders.
 Partners may travel with applicants but they will need to apply for their own visa.

 The key criteria for Working Holiday Visas hold that applicants have a genuine desire to remain in Australia as temporary residents.
 This means that they will not breach their visa conditions or overstay their visa in Australia.
 This may mean showing the Department of Home Affairs of an intention to return home or close family ties outside of Australia.

 The visa application charge (payable when the application is lodged) is $444.75 (including the VISA card surcharge of 1.08%).

 Working in Australia

 The Working Holiday Visas (both subclass 417 and 462) allow holders to work while they are in Australia.
 A condition is applied to every Working Holiday Visa called Condition 8547.
 Condition 8547 limits Working Holiday Visa holders from working for any one employer for more than six months.

 What this means is that once a Working Holiday Visa holder starts work with an employer, the clock starts counting down to six months.
 If the visa holder leaves that place of employment within the six months and then later returns, the time will continue to count down to six months as if the visa holder never left.
 This is important to remember as abiding by your visa conditions can have a significant effect on any future visas you can apply for, should you wish to remain in Australia.

 Similarly, if a Working Holiday Visa holder is self-employed and contracting for a number of businesses, the visa holder can only complete contract work for six months for any single business.
-If the business changes name or entity, the DIBP may consider it to be a new employer for the purposes of Condition 8547, depending on the circumstances.
+If the business changes name or entity, DoHA may consider it to be a new employer for the purposes of Condition 8547, depending on the circumstances.